cruentius/HwInfoReader/README.md

 ```

 This will add an IHwInfoReader object to dependency injection that can be used to read HwInfo sensors and readings.
-This interface contains three methods:
+This interface contains two methods:

 ```C#
 public void ConfigureServices(IServiceCollection services)